 Housing counseling agencies play an essential role in reducing evictions by providing information on tenant rights and fair housing issues; counseling on household budgeting; and connecting clients with community resources.
 The Urban Institute Report, Housing Counseling to Support Renters in Crisis, published on April 8, 2021, explores the ways that the housing counseling field has responded to the needs of renters in crisis and help renters obtain housing stability.

 Many housing counseling agencies are committed to serving clients that are rent burdened or may be facing eviction.
 The collection of resources on this page are for housing counselors working with clients to prevent eviction.
 Families struggling to keep up with rent and utility costs are often living one emergency or misstep away from losing their housing.

-Register for the Upcoming Rental Counseling Webinar Series
+Access Materials from the Rental Counseling Webinar Series

 Office of Housing Counseling Rental Resources